DongzeHE/scpca-docs/docs/getting_started.md

 normalized_adt_counts <- logcounts(altExp(processed_sce))
 ```

-Be aware that the `SingleCellExperiment` object in the `processed.rds` file was not filtered based on ADT counts.
+Be aware that the `SingleCellExperiment` object in the `processed.rds` file has been filtered to remove low-quality cells based on RNA expression and is not filtered based on ADT counts.
 The `adt_scpca_filter` column indicates which cells should be removed before proceeding with downstream analyses of the ADT data, as determined by [`DropletUtils::CleanTagCounts()](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
 Specifically, this process identified cells with high levels of ambient contamination and/or high levels of negative control ADTs (if available).
 Cells are labeled either as `"Keep"` (cells to retain) or `"Remove"` (cells to filter out).